VivianChencwy/Micro-Vibration-Robot/README.md

 - **Hardware Design**: Custom PCB with ESP01F, CH340C USB-to-serial, TP4059 charging circuit, and 3.3V LDO.
 - **Scalable Swarm Control**: Foundation for dynamic path planning of multiple robots.

-## Why It Matters

-Swarm robotics leverages coordinated robot groups for tasks like exploration or surveillance.
-This project focuses on a single micro-robot's motion control using vision-based feedback, laying the groundwork for scalable swarm behaviors.

 ## Implementation

 ### Hardware